Daxol/Learning-stuff/README.md

-# Learning-stuff
+# Learning-stuff basic Java
-start
-this is just backup for my learning stuff
+## Java exercises for my friends from university to help them pass exam